BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

 Alexander Zverev and Carlos Alcaraz are set to meet at the Cincinnati on August 16, 2025 in a hard-court singles match.
 Zverev enters with a 31–15 record on hard courts in 2025, while Alcaraz has posted a 38–7 mark on hard courts this season.
-Elo ratings suggest a modest statistical edge for Alcaraz, but the gap is not overwhelming.
+Elo ratings point to a clear statistical advantage for Alcaraz entering this matchup.
 In their head-to-head history, Alcaraz leads 6–4 over Zverev, including a win in their most recent meeting.

 Both players enter with respectable recent form, as Zverev and Alcaraz have each won three or more of their last five singles matches.